alimbolar/vpexpo-node-server/project_docs/24-DEPLOYMENT-ON-HEROKU_SETUP.md

-In the package.json, it's need that you mention this line below
+In the package.json, it's need that you mention this line below based on the node version you are using

 ```